Monday, May 27, 2024

 Create a lot of exceptions when you can

 Here the idea is to be a bit generous with the grade-fitment of the employees before job evaluation becomes applicable to your unit.
 Sometimes, this happens automatically.
 For example, for a new unit that is doing a lot of hiring, this helps to attract better talent.
 Once job evaluation takes place, these employees will become ‘red circled’ (exceptions where the jobholder's grade is higher than what the job is evaluated at).
 However, it is very unlikely that the organization will reduce the grade of an existing employee in such cases.
 Therefore, it continues till the employee continues on the same job.
 Another option here is to get a ‘powerful leader’ (competent authority) to grant exceptions – to allow an employee to be hired/fitted at a level that is higher than that indicated by the job evaluation results.
 If there are a very large percentage of exceptions, it adversely impacts the credibility of job evaluation process.
+Therefore, each exception can make the next exception a bit easier!

 Of course, these kinds of strategies can create long-term issues and inefficiencies for the unit and hence they can backfire from a long-term point of view.